CellMigrationLab/Fiji_macros/README.md

 #### Random Point Generation within ROI
 **[`Random_point_generation_ROI.ijm`](Random_point_generation_ROI.ijm)**: An ImageJ macro that randomly generates points inside a binary mask.
 The script generates a specified number of random points, overlays them onto the image, and counts how many of them fall inside the region of interest (ROI) where the pixel value is 255.

-### Intensity_measurement_using_mask
+#### Intensity_measurement_using_mask
-An ImageJ macro that opens channel of interest and corresponding segmented mask image and measures the intensity based on the mask image.
+An ImageJ macro that opens the channel of interest and corresponding segmented mask image to measure the intensity based on the mask image.